901 University Bay Drive

 Madison, WI 53705

-Mike is a member of the neuroscience portion of the Midlife in the United States (MIDUS) study, which examines how life experiences, behavior, and psychological and social factors affect well-being over the course of life.
+Mike is a former member of the neuroscience portion of the Midlife in the United States (MIDUS) study, which examines how life experiences, behavior, and psychological and social factors affect well-being over the course of life.

 Mike's previous research includes the use of a variety of imaging modalities, including MRI, µPET and CT to study the genetic and epigenetic factors contributing to anxiety and depression, the growth and development of the vocal tract and associated structures as well as typical and atypical vocal fold vibratory patterns.